TyraVex/school-projects/C/README.md

 Hello!</br>
 This project is a showcase about simple sorting algorithms.</br>
-It has bubble, insertion and selection sort capabilities.</br>
+It has bubble, insertion and selection sorting capabilities.</br>
 </br>
 To test them, a few tools are available (sort.c) :</br>
 - Populate an array manually